 Replace filters: If you notice that your indoor air quality is deteriorating, it may be time to change the filter.
 If you suffer from allergies, you may be more impacted when the filters are filthy.

 Insulate the air duct: By insulating around the filters, you may ensure that no air can bypass them.
 You need to also check that no filters are missing.

 Check out the following sections: If you have a professional clean your air ducts, request that they also clean the cooling coils and drain pans.

 Clean on a regular basis: You may avoid contamination in the ducts by vacuuming your house on a regular basis and keeping dirt to a minimum.
 For the greatest results, use a HEPA vacuum, which traps microscopic particles.

 Simplify Your Cleaning Process With

 The Get It Clean Planner

 How to Clean Home Air Ducts Bottom Line

 Professionals may clean your air ducts, or you can do it yourself.
 It’s a short process, but it has to be done right.
-To avoid extra dust from accumulating within your ducts, you must use a HEPA vacuum.
+To avoid extra dirt from accumulating within your ducts, you need to use a HEPA vacuum.

 Despite the fact that specialists believe cleaning your air ducts will not avoid health problems, it is still something you should do.
 Mould and germs can form in the ducts and will be brought into your living area if they are not removed.
 However, cleaning the air ducts should not be done on a yearly basis and should only be done when necessary.